Valerie Banschbach Profile

 *Denotes undergraduate co-author.

 Organizer, Chair and Presenter in a session at the Association for Environmental Studies and Sciences Annual National Meeting in Washington, D.C. on "Teaching about Animals in Environmental Studies: Collaboration across Disciplines, Empathy across Species”.
-The session will feature presentations by four scholars and three co-authors who will speak about case studies and connections in pedagogy across the fields of Environmental Studies and Human-Animal Studies.
-Scheduled for June 2016.
+June 2016.
+The session featured presentations by four scholars and three co-authors who spoke about case studies and connections in pedagogy across the fields of Environmental Studies and Human-Animal Studies.

 1. Council of Independent Colleges of Virginia, Solar Market Workshop for Curriculum Development, Presented with W. Mackay Pierce*, “Engaging the College Community in the Movement toward Solar: Co-Curricular Efforts” at Marymount University, Washington D.C.